lukemetz/lukemetz.github.io/_posts/2021-2-6-exploring-hyperparameter-meta-loss-landscapes-with-jax.markdown

 ## Outer-loss: Optimization performance as a function of optimizer hyperparameters

 Now, let’s explore how our inner problem training behaves as a function of momentum and learning rate.
 To do this, we will define an `outer_loss` function which, for a given set of hyperparameters, computes the mean inner-loss over the 50 step unroll.
-This can be considered a measurement of how “good” the learning rate and momentum are.
+This can be considered a measurement of how “good” the learning rate and momentum are to train this inner-problem quickly and to a low loss.
 We can jit this /entire/ unrolled computation so it runs fast.

 ```python